Employer Identification Number

-The Employer Identification Number (EIN), also known as the Federal Employer Identification Number (FEIN) or the Federal Tax Identification Number (FTIN), is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States for the purposes of identification.
+The Employer Identification Number (EIN), also known as the Federal Employer Identification Number (FEIN) or the Federal Tax Identification Number (FTIN), is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States for the purposes of tax reconciliation and identification.

 When the number is used for identification rather than employment tax reporting, it is usually referred to as a Taxpayer Identification Number (TIN).
 When used for the purposes of reporting employment taxes, it is usually referred to as an EIN.

 These numbers are used for tax administration and must not be used for any other purpose.
 For example, an EIN should not be used in tax lien auction or sales, lotteries, or for any other purposes not related to tax administration.

 Comparison to Social Security numbers

 A social security number (SSN) is a nine-digit number assigned to US citizens and permanent residents.
-It is used by the US government to track your earnings, taxes, and employment, as well as eligibility for certain social benefits after retirement.
+It is used by the US government to track their earnings, taxes, and employment, as well as eligibility for certain social benefits after retirement.
 SSNs are considered sensitive information and can be used to perpetrate identity theft, thus they are only shared in limited situations, for example, with employers, government entities, insurance agencies, and banks.
 SSNs can be validated as to origin and state/year of issuance.

+Unlike an SSN, an EIN is not considered sensitive information and is freely distributed by many businesses by way of publications and the internet.

-The EIN serves a similar administrative purpose as a SSN, but for a business entity rather than an individual person.
+The EIN serves a similar administrative purpose to an SSN, but for a business entity rather than an individual person.
 In some cases, such as a sole proprietorship, an SSN may be used as a business Tax ID without applying for a separate EIN, but in order to hire employees or establish business credit, an EIN is required.
-Unlike a SSN, an EIN is not considered sensitive information and is freely distributed by many businesses by way of publications and the internet.